first95/SoftwareResources/README.md

 - http://www.java-made-easy.com/java-for-beginners.html

 If you want a fun application of Java, you can make robots and fight them -- your own, others, or example -- using RoboCode.
 You can find it here: https://robocode.sourceforge.io/  Download the jar, and the only other thing you need is the JDK (Java Dev Kit) or JRE (Java Runtime Environment).
-- Note, if you have problems compiling where it says it succeeded but is 0 bytes, you may need to follow the information at the following link to add the JDK or JRE to your system path: http://robowiki.net/wiki/Robocode/System_Requirements#PATH_must_be_set
+- Note, if you have problems compiling where it says it succeeded but is 0 bytes, you may need to follow the information at the following link to add the JDK or JRE to your system path, and then run Compiler --> Options --> Reset Compiler in RoboCode's editor: http://robowiki.net/wiki/Robocode/System_Requirements#PATH_must_be_set

 ## Connecting to the WiFi in the classroom